 4 Ways to Build a Career in Operations Management

 1. Earn a bachelor’s degree

 Most organizations that hire operations managers require at least a bachelor’s degree, preferably in a business or management-related profession.
 The most immediately applicable degree would be business administration, but disciplines like management, finance, and accounting would also be appropriate.
-Advanced coursework in English, mathematics and computer science can also help you build communication, data analysis, and technological abilities.
+Advanced English, mathematics, and computer science coursework can also help you build communication, data analysis, and technological abilities.